Why Every Home Should have a Portable Generator in 2019

 Choosing the correct backup generator.

-It makes sense to look around a bit before investing money on a portable generator.
+It makes sense to look around a bit before investing money and finding the best portable generator on the market.
 Ask yourself a few questions like whether the generator needs to serve as an occasional backup, or would you need to use it for longer periods of time.
 If power outages are regular affairs in your neighborhood (not very likely though) you should think of whole-house generators that are quite larger and cost a lot more.
 Moreover, these are gas guzzlers that can leave you with a very large fuel bill.
 You may also want to hire the services of a qualified electrician to ensure that the generator is hard-wired to the electrical system in your home, and if it is a whole-time generator that you choose, it can be set up to automatically switch on during power outages.

 Check the power loads.